connordoman/hist-115-pres-2/README.md

 126. Germany will abide by agreements made by the Allies regarding trade of arms and alcohol and will obey existing treaties.

-127. Native inhabitants of these territories are diplomatically protected by their home government.
+127. Native inhabitants of these territories are diplomatically protected by their home gov't.

 #### Section II – China

-128. Germany renounces all gains taken from China and relinquishes the chance at reparataions.
+128. Germany renounces all gains taken from China and relinquishes the chance at requesting reparations.

 129. Germany will obey existing treaties with China, though China is not beholden to its terms.